elliotholden/lessons/meetup-presentations/systemd-user-units.md

 __Purpose:__ This lab will demonstrate how __Podman__ can be used to generate a __Systemd user file__ which can be used to manage a container's runtime.
 You will also learn how to automatically update Systemd managed containers (*by using the __io.containers.autoupdate__ lable when initially running a container*).
 When using Systemd to manage a container's runtime the __enable__ subcommand of the __systemctl__ command can be employed to make sure that the container restarts on reboot of the host system.

-Before delving into Systed we will first look at the *linger* feature of the **loginctl** command to understand how to make command started by one user, *linger* around, even if the user is not logged in.
+Before delving into Systemd we will first look at the *linger* feature of the **loginctl** command to understand how to make command started by one user, *linger* around, even if the user is not logged in.
 This iwll come in handy when containers started by a particular user needs to be persistant regardless of the user's login status.

 1. Login to to any Linux system where __systemd__ is installed (Red Hat, AlmaLinux, Rocky Linux etc.)